gbajsingh/Excel-web-scraping-automation/People Analytics.md

 # Objective
 Now for the purpose of this project we want to maximise returns from invested capital by finding where to invest to increase capital efficieny.

-__Problem__: Where to invest capital to increase capital efficiency and therfore maximise return?
+__Problem__: Where to invest capital to increase capital efficiency and therfore maximize return?

 __Strategy__:
 1. Address human capital efficiency issue by retaining talented employees(reduce flight risk).